Writing Prompt: How to Choose Your Own (Writing) Adventure

 PRACTICE

 Take fifteen minutes to build a writing prompt and write a story based on it.
-Share the prompt you built and the story or scene that came from it in the comments below.
+Share the prompt you built and the story or scene that came from it in the practice box below.
 Be sure to leave feedback for your fellow writers!